 - Crawled URLs: This shows all URLs that were scanned for vulnerabilities.

-On the Scan Details page, the Findings tab shows the title of the vulnerability scanner, detailed information about the found vulnerabilities, and the criticality from left to right.
-The standard sort is by severity, but you can change that by clicking on the respective column header - for example, if you would like to find all SQL Injection vulnerabilities next to each other.
+The Findings tab shows the title of the vulnerability scanner, detailed information about the found vulnerabilities, and the criticality from left to right.
+The standard sort is by severity, but you can change that by selecting on the respective column header - for example, if you would like to find all SQL Injection vulnerabilities next to each other.

 You can also filter for the scanner title or a specific description content (i.e., "certificate" for SSL certificate vulnerabilities).